What is End-to-End Recruitment?

 For more information on sourcing candidates, download our Sourcing Candidates recruitment guide.

-Select the successful candidates
+Select the right candidates

-Once you have interviewed each candidate, you should have some idea as to who stands out from the crowd and those who are simply not right for your company.
+Tip: Once you have interviewed each candidate, you should have some idea as to who stands out from the crowd and those who are simply not right for your company.
 While it is always difficult to make a decision, if you have structured your interviews correctly, it will point you in the right direction.

 Ask the opinions of your recruiters too, as they will be able to advise you on who they think is best for the role.

-The actual hiring step does not simply mean getting the contract signed.
-It also involves negotiation of salary and package, which can be a lengthy process.
-Avoid working against the person you are hiring, and always be understanding as well as considering everything they say.
+Tip: Avoid working against the person you are hiring, and always be understanding as well as considering everything they say.

 Your recruiter will also be on hand to help with negotiations involving the contract and packages to make it as seamless as possible.

-Onboarding is often one of the most overlooked elements of recruitment; however, if you get it wrong, then it could be catastrophic for your business.
+Tip: Onboarding is often one of the most overlooked elements of recruitment; however, if you get it wrong, then it could be catastrophic for your business.
 What scares most candidates in the recruitment process is a lack of guidance.
 Have a clear plan for training, development and introduction to the existing team.
 Making an individual feel welcome in the team is a great start.
 This should then be followed by support and guidance throughout their time at your company.

 Oakstone International